startechsheffield/fuji/README.md

 Returns path to a temporary file which can be accessed directly by the script, if required.

 ## *tfile*.readLines(*tkn*,*pttrn*)
-Reads all lines contained in the temporary file contained for *token* - unless *pttrn* is specified, in which case lines containing that search pattern will be return.
+Reads all lines contained in the temporary file contained for *token* - unless *pttrn* is specified, in which case lines containing that search pattern will be returned.
 Both returns are in string format.

 NOTES: Newline escape chars (i.e. "\n") aren't included in the results.
+This function will delete persistant files for space-saving reasons.

 ## *tfile*.writeLines(*tkn*,*lines*)
 Takes the list *lines* and writes them one-by-one as individual lines to the provided temp file.